IsaacRudnick/SPARCC-Platform/docs/ExampleSetupWalkthrough.md

 # Declare port that Arduino is connected to
 PORT: str = "COM9"

-# Initialize Servo that we connected to pin set 7
+# Initialize servo that we connected to pin set 7
 MyServo = Servo(7,
                 ServoConnectionType.SHIELD,
                 ServoActuationType.POSITION,